How Long Will It Take to Lose Weight When Doing Interval Training?

-Slowly, you can phase out high-intensity interval training session in favor for brisk walks and long distance runs.
+Slowly, you can phase out a high-intensity interval training session in favor of brisk walks and long-distance runs.

 It is important not to increase your interval training sessions once you meet your goal because you will continue to lose weight.

 Interval training is a great way to meet your weight loss goal faster, but too much of a good thing is never good.
 Make sure that you decrease your interval training intensity to keep yourself in optimum shape.

 If you need to talk with a certified trainer, come join our Pro community where you can consult with an expert and develop a plan that’s right for you.